UIUCLearningLanguageLab/LabWebsite/content/research.md

 ### Language Production

+Sarkis, J. T., & Montag, J. L. (2020).
+The effect of lexical accessibility on Spanish-English intra-sentential codeswitching.
+Memory and Cognition, 1-18. <a href = "../pubs/Sarkis&Montag_2020.pdf">pdf</a> <a href = "https://osf.io/uchpv/">osf</a>

 Montag, J. L., Matsuki, K., Kim, J. & MacDonald, M. C. (2017).
 The effects of word order on sentence structure choice in language production: A multi-clause and multi-language investigation.
 Collabra: Psychology, 3, 20.

 MacDonald, M. C., Montag, J. L., & Gennari, S. P. (2016).
 Are there really syntactic complexity effects in sentence production?: A reply to Scontras et al. Cognitive Science, 40, 513-518.

 ### Language Acquisition

+Montag, J. L. (2020).
+New insights from daylong audio transcripts of children’s language environments.
+Proceedings of the 41st Annual Conference of the Cognitive Science Society (pp.).
+Toronto, ON, Canada: Cognitive Science Society. <a href = "../pubs/Montag_CogSci_2020_final.pdf">pdf</a>

+Montag, J. L. (2019).
+Differences in sentence complexity in the text of children’s picture books and child-directed speech.
+First Language, 39, 527-546. <a href = "../pubs/Montag_2019.pdf">pdf</a> <a href = "https://osf.io/tjs2e/">osf</a>

 Montag, J. L., Jones, M. N., & Smith, L. B. (2018).
 Quantity and diversity: Simulations of early word learning environments.
 Cognitive Science, 42, 375-412.